CNES/S1Tiling/docs/dataflow-gammanaughtrtc.rst

    exists (all scenarios),

    0. It selects a pair of :ref:`input S1 images <paths.s1_images>` that
-      intersect the S2 tile,
+      intersect the S2 tile, it:
    1. For each :ref:`input S1 image <paths.s1_images>`

-       1. It :ref:`prepares a VRT <prepare_VRT_s1-4rtc-proc>` of the DEM files that cover the image,
+       1. It :ref:`prepares a VRT <prepare_VRT_4rtc-proc>` of the DEM files that intersect the S1 image,
+       2. It optionally :ref:`resample the DEM VRT <resample_DEM-proc>` on the footprint of the VRT,
+       3. It :ref:`project GEOID information <project_geoid_4rtc-proc>` on the
+          geometry of the VRT or that resampled DEM,
+       4. It :ref:`sums both elevation information
+          <sum_dem_geoid_4rtc-proc>` on the geometry of the VRT or that
+          resampled DEM,
-       2. It :ref:`projects <sardemproject_s1-4rtc-proc>` the coordinates of
+       5. It :ref:`projects <sardemproject_s1-4rtc-proc>` the coordinates of
-          the input S1 image onto the geometry of the VRT,
+          the input S1 image onto the geometry of the VRT or the resampled DEM,
-       3. It :ref:`computes the γ area map <sargammaareaimageestimation-proc>` of each ground point,
+       6. It :ref:`computes the γ area map <sargammaareaimageestimation-proc>` of each ground point,
-       4. It :ref:`orthorectifies the γ area map <ortho_gamma_area-proc>` to
+       7. It :ref:`orthorectifies the γ area map <ortho_gamma_area-proc>` to
           the S2 tile

    2. It :ref:`concatenates <concat_gamma_area-proc>` both files into a single
-      sine γ area map for the S2 tile.
+      γ area map for the S2 tile.

 3. Then, for each polarisation (S1Processor scenario only),